Ottoman–Habsburg wars: War in the Mediterranean

-1480–1541
+1480–1563

 Meanwhile, the Ottoman Empire rapidly began displacing its Christian opponents at sea.
 In the 14th century, the Ottomans had only a small navy.
-By the 15th century, hundreds of ships were in the Ottoman arsenal taking on Constantinople and challenging the naval powers of the Italian Republics of Venice and Genoa.
-In 1480, the Ottomans unsuccessfully laid siege to Rhodes Island, the stronghold of the Knights of St. John.
+By the 15th century, hundreds of ships were in the Ottoman arsenal taking on Constantinople and challenging the naval powers of the Italian republics of Venice and Genoa.
+In 1480, the Ottomans unsuccessfully laid siege to Rhodes, the stronghold of the Knights of St. John.
 When the Ottomans returned in 1522, they were more successful and the Christian powers lost a crucial naval base.

+Between 1526 and 1533, Ottoman corsair Turgut Reis landed several times at the ports of the Kingdom of Sicily and the Kingdom of Naples, while intercepting the ships which sailed between Spain and Italy, capturing many of them.

+Hayreddin Barbarossa, who set sail for the Mediterranean with the strong fleet he had prepared in the winter of 1533–1534, devastated the coasts of the Kingdom of Naples and then conquered Tunis on 16 August 1534.
 In retaliation, Charles V led a massive Holy League of 60,000 soldiers against the Ottoman city of Tunis.
-After Hayreddin Barbarossa's fleet was defeated by a Genoan one, Charles' army put 30,000 of the city's residents to the sword.
+After Hayreddin Barbarossa's fleet was defeated by a Genoese one, Charles' army put 30,000 of the city's residents to the sword.
 Afterwards, the Spanish placed a friendlier Muslim leader in power.
 The campaign was not an unmitigated success; many Holy League soldiers succumbed to dysentery, only natural for such a large overseas army.
 Furthermore, much of Barbarossa's fleet was not present in North Africa and the Ottomans won a victory against the Holy League in 1538 at the Battle of Preveza in western Greece.